La Bohème (Charles Aznavour song)

-La Bohème is a song written by French lyricist Jacques Plante and Armenian-French musician Charles Aznavour.
+"La Bohème" is a song written by French lyricist Jacques Plante and Armenian-French musician Charles Aznavour.
 It is Aznavour's signature song, as well as one of the most popular French-language songs and a staple of French chanson.

 Lyrics

 A painter, recalling his younger years in Montmartre, remembers his artistic life and the years when he was hungry but happy.
 According to Aznavour, this song is a farewell to the last days of bohemian Montmartre.
 He also recorded Italian, Spanish, English, and German versions, as well as a rare Portuguese recording.
 It was performed at virtually every one of his concerts.

 International charts

 The song was first recorded by Aznavour in 1965.
 It became an international hit song in 1965 and was in TOP10 charts of Argentina (No. 3), Brazil (especially Rio de Janeiro (No. 5)), France (No. 1) and other countries.

 Cover versions

-Gigliola Cinquetti recorded a version of the song in Italian in 1966.

-The Greek Cypriot singer Anna Vissi recorded a version of the song in Greek for her 1981 self-titled album.
-The song was called "Kséhasé me" (Ξέχασέ με, Forget me); Greek lyrics by Yiannis Parios.

-It was later done in English by Dubstar, who included their version as a filler track for the release of their single "No More Talk".

-In 1983, serbian singer Dragan Stojnic recorded a version of La Bohéme in Serbian on his album C' est la vie.